Skip to main content

 Introduction

 The Vercel AI SDK is a popular framework for building AI-powered applications in JavaScript and TypeScript.
 It provides a unified interface for text generation, streaming, structured output, and tool calling - and includes an @ai-sdk/openai-compatible package for connecting to any OpenAI-compatible endpoint, including SaladCloud.
-Using the Vercel AI SDK with SaladCloud lets you:
+The Vercel AI SDK works with SaladCloud in two ways:

 Prerequisites